CurtisNewbie/miso/README.md

 ### server.go

-`gocommon` supports integrating with Redis, MySQL, Consul, RabbitMQ and so on.
+`miso` supports integrating with Redis, MySQL, Consul, RabbitMQ and so on.
 It's basically written for web application. `server.go` handles the server bootstraping, in which it helps by managing the lifecycle of the clients based on the loaded configuration.

-Since `gocommon` is mainly written for my personal projects, it indeed provides a very opinionated way to configure and startup the application.
+Since `miso` is mainly written for my personal projects, it indeed provides a very opinionated way to configure and startup the application.
 This follows the convention mentioned in the above sections.

 ```go
 func main() {